-In SharePoint 2013/2016/Online you can interact remotely with SharePoint sites using REST API.
-You will be able to interact by using any technology that supports REST web requests.
-You need to construct a RESTful HTTP request, using the Open Data Protocol (OData) standard.
+You can interact remotely with SharePoint sites using the REST API in SharePoint.
+You can use any technology that supports REST web requests.
+You need to construct a RESTful HTTP request using the Open Data Protocol (OData) standard.

 Example: